fuse-mars/ember-cli-table-ui/README.md

 * By **manipulate** I mean getting and updating value of a cell.

 ### Displaying piece of data
-Since this key used to get the actual data out of the owning object, is owned by the column, a refresh ma be needed for cells that receive their data in asynchronous way.
+The Column has a path(key with one or more words separated by ".") to the string value of the data, Since this key used to get the actual data-value out of the owning object, is owned by the column, a refresh may be needed for cells that receive their data in asynchronous way.

 ex:
 ```